vdaular/workflows-integrations/CONTRIBUTING.md

 ## 🛠 Contribution Guidelines

 - **Code Style**: Follow `.editorconfig` settings and existing project conventions.
-- **Documentation**: Every integration must have a `README.md` at the root of its group folder or project.
-See [README-TEMPLATE](https://github.com/elsa-workflows/elsa-integrations/blob/main/README-TEMPLATE.md).
+- **Documentation**: Every extension must have a `README.md` at the root of its group folder or project.
+See [README-TEMPLATE](https://github.com/elsa-workflows/elsa-extensions/blob/main/README-TEMPLATE.md).
 - **Tests**: If possible, add unit/integration tests for your changes.

 ---

 ## 💬 Need Help?
-If you need assistance, feel free to ask in [Discussions](https://github.com/elsa-workflows/elsa-integrations/discussions) or open an issue.
+If you need assistance, feel free to ask in [Discussions](https://github.com/elsa-workflows/elsa-extensions/discussions) or open an issue.

 🚀 Happy coding and thank you for contributing to Elsa Integrations!